sfc-gh-jrauh/sfdataharmonization/README.md

 >
 >**Scroll down to find the Abt-Buy dataset link.**

-> **Note on the Datasets Used:** The datasets used in this quickstart are commonly used entity resolution test datasets.
+> **Note on the Datasets Used:** The datasets used in this quickstart are commonly used data harmonization test datasets.
 These datasets are made available by the database group of Prof. Erhard Rahm under the [Creative Commons license](https://creativecommons.org/licenses/by/4.0/).
 Column titles are changed at the table level from the original CSV files.
 >
 > **Citation:** Hanna Köpcke, Andreas Thor, and Erhard Rahm.
 2010.
-Evaluation of entity resolution approaches on real-world match problems.
+Evaluation of data harmonization approaches on real-world match problems.
 Proc.
 VLDB Endow.
 3, 1–2 (September 2010), 484–493. [https://doi.org/10.14778/1920841.1920904](https://doi.org/10.14778/1920841.1920904)
 ---

 ## ✨ Key Features